 News

-In this preprint, layer thinning of exfoliated Tellurene nanosheets is investigated.
+In this work, layer thinning of exfoliated Tellurene nanosheets is investigated.
 Along with Te thinning, β-TeO2, an emerging 2D semiconductor oxide, is investigated and the optical emission is reported for the first time.
 The findings show evidence of large exciton binding energy in layered β-TeO2 nanosheets.

 Dr. Amer received PLP program plaque offered by KACST Academy 32 for the completion of the program's inception stages.